AmrShakhshirUDE/ML-passWizard-Learning-Analytics-UDE-Project/README.md

 python scikit.py
 ```

-first command will install all required python packages to run this app <br />
+* First command will install all required python packages to run this app <br />
-second command will run the backend part of the app
+* Second command will run the backend part of the app

 The backend part should be running now.